 The College President shall decide on the appropriate discipline, if any.
-Students who violate this policy will be disciplined, which may include suspension or expulsion.

-Sanctions-Complaint by Employee Alleging Discrimination or Harassment by a Student (VII-007: Student Code of Conduct) Dating Violence Domestic Violence Sexual Assault Stalking
+Sanctions-Complaint by Employee Alleging Discrimination or Harassment by a Student (VII-007: Student Code of Conduct) Dating Domestic Sexual Assault Stalking

-Reprimand and Warning Х Х Х Х
+Reprimand and Warning X X X X

-Disciplinary Probation Х Х X Х
+Disciplinary Probation X X X X

-Disciplinary Suspension Х Х Х Х
+Disciplinary Suspension X X X X

-Disciplinary Expulsion Х Х Х Х
+Disciplinary Expulsion X X Х X

 Other Disciplinary Sanction (Restitution, restriction, denial of privilege, assignment to perform services for the benefit of the College or community; or other sanction that does not result in the student being denied the right to attend classes.
 X X X X